zhiangcheng/STAGE-AD-Transformer/STAGE_AD_Transformer/docs/OUTPUTS.md

 # Output reference

 Generated files are deliberately excluded from Git.
-Archive large public artifacts in a suitable data repository and link them from a release or paper.
+Archive large public artifacts in a suitable data repository and link them from corresponding paper.

 ## Data and splits